2023년 6월 고2 모의고사 변형 (18-30번)

 Education must focus on the trunk of the tree of knowledge, revealing the ____ in which the branches, twigs, and leaves all emerge from a common core.

-If they practice abstracting in writing class, if they work on abstracting in painting or drawing class, and if, in all cases, they call it abstracting, they begin ____ understand how to think beyond disciplinary boundaries.
+If they practice abstracting in writing class, if they work on abstracting ____ painting or drawing class, and if, in all cases, they call it abstracting, they begin to understand how to think beyond disciplinary boundaries.

 Number 24